Her Fatal Ways: Plot

 Though Cheng and Hsiao-Sheng are safe, they must be moved to other places for protection.
 Superintendent Mok (Lam Chung) suggests letting them stay at Wu's house to protect and monitor Cheng.
-Mok claims that their joint-venture will bring Wu a good career perspective even after the transfer of sovereignty of Hong Kong.
+Mok claims that their joint-venture will bring Wu a good career perspective even after the transfer of sovereignty over Hong Kong.

 Cheng's appearance leads to a micro civil war between her and Wu's pro-Kuomintang father, Colonel Wu Tien-Tsu (Lam Kau).
 Overnight, propaganda warfare is conducted by them singing patriotic songs through the wall in between.
 The next morning at breakfast, they challenge each other in forms of military uniforms and choice of left(ist) or right(ist) appendage.
 Soon they are temporarily mediated by Wu, who is ambidextrous (Neutral) wearing a uniform of Hong Kong Police.

 Niu gets in contact with his brother and tries to escape from Hong Kong.
 He contacts Su for help but Su sends henchmen to kill him.
 Niu survives the shootout, but his brother is injured.
 A witness of the shootout finds a letter from his brother telling Niu that he is living at a beautiful village called Sau Mau Ping.
 The police thus send detectives to inquire the villagers about Niu's whereabouts.
 Cheng, using her interpersonal skills, socializes with the Sichuan-born villagers and gets the address of a karaoke bar where Niu frequents.
 At the karaoke bar, Cheng proves to be a bad singer but good at drinking.
 Shortly afterwards, it is confirmed that Niu regularly meets his lover, Hsuen-Pi (Sheila Chan), at the bar.
 The squad then spy on Hsuen-Pi.

 Returning home, Cheng finds Hsiao-Sheng wearing a National Revolutionary Army uniform with Colonel Wu and his fellow veterans, intoxicated.
 Cheng considers this "counter-revolutionary behavior" and decides to challenge the veterans to a drinking contest; she wins, still fully conscious.
 Wu takes Cheng to see the night view of Hong Kong and as they return home on the elevator, Cheng sees the "dark side" of Hong Kong as a power outage occurs.
 When the lights are on again, they find themselves holding each other's hands.
 Cheng gets his first taste of love.

 In embarrassment, they go on working.
 This time, Cheng and Hsiao-Sheng decide to pretend to be Niu's lawful wife and get Niu's contact from Hsuen-Pi.
 But Niu is actually hiding in Hsuen-Pi's house and after a fight with Cheng, he successfully escapes again.